Exploring Underfitting in Depth

 .

-This child hasn't learned enough information about Tyrannosaurus to distinguish dinosaurs properly.
-This state is what we refer to as underfitting
+This shows the child hasn’t learned enough to properly distinguish between dinosaurs.
+This situation is what we call underfitting

 .